4rtur1t0/fit2ros/README.md

 fit2rosbag saves a rosbag file.
 All times in the rosbag are saved using the UTC times found in the FIT file.

-$python fit2rosbag.py -f testdata/test.fit -v testdata/testvideo.mp4 -b rosbag.bag
+$python fit2rosbag.py -f testdata/test.fit -v testdata/testvideo.mp4 -b rosbag.bag -s 5